-- Policy must cover the delivery period. - Begin with an introduction that includes the organisation's name and a brief overview of the services offered to children and young people. - Include a statement of intent that outlines the organisation's commitment to ensuring the safety of all employees, volunteers, trustees, and children and young people receiving services.
-This commitment should extend to the children of adults accessing the services. - Policy should include procedures for: The Environment; Risk Assessment; Security, Arrivals and Departures; Fire safety and equipment; Hygiene; Food Safety & Hygiene; Curriculum/activities; Accidents and Incidents; Evacuation and fire drill; First Aid; Outdoor play, Outings, and trips.

-Include Roles and responsibilities and the date when the policy was agreed upon, when it will be reviewed, and ensure it is signed by an appropriate senior member of staff.
+- The policy must cover the delivery period. - Begin with an introduction that includes the organisation's name, and a brief overview of the services offered to children and young people. - Include a statement of intent that outlines the organisation's commitment to ensuring the safety of all employees, volunteers, trustees, and children and young people receiving services.
+This commitment should extend to the children of adults accessing the services. - Policy should include procedures for: The Environment; Risk Assessment; Security, Lockdown and Intruder Procedures, Arrivals and Departures; Fire safety and equipment; Hygiene; Food Safety & Hygiene; Curriculum/activities; Accidents and Incidents; Evacuation and fire drill; First Aid; Outdoor play, Outings and trips. - Include Roles and responsibilities and the date when the policy was agreed upon, when it will be reviewed, and ensure it is signed by an appropriate senior member of staff.

-6. HAF 2024 - Risk Assessment - Organisation Name
+D. HAF 2025 - Risk Assessment - Organisation Name